artpaul/cxxopts/README.md

 The parser no longer modifies its arguments, so you can pass a const `argc` and `argv` and expect them not to be changed.

-The `ParseResult` object no longer depends on the parser.
+The `parse_result` object no longer depends on the parser.
 So it can be returned from a scope outside the parser and still work.
-Now that the inputs are not modified, `ParseResult` stores a list of the unmatched arguments.
+Now that the inputs are not modified, `parse_result` stores a list of the unmatched arguments.
 These are retrieved like follows:

 ```cpp